 Barriers, Breakthroughs, and Best Practices

-Technology and Electronically-Mediated Communication in Healthcare is the theme for this 2017 inaugural conference.
+Technology and Electronically-Mediated Communication in Healthcare is the theme for this second annual conference.
 Join this cutting-edge, 100% online discussion of new advancements, practices and challenges inherent to eHealth and communication

-The 2017 inaugural Health Communication Barriers, Breakthroughs, and Best Practices (HCB3) Conference sponsored by the HCOM Program at the University of Illinois at Urbana-Champaign will showcase scholarly and professional research on the relationships between technology, electronically mediated communication and healthcare.
+The second annual Health Communication Barriers, Breakthroughs, and Best Practices (HCB3) Conference sponsored by the HCOM Program at the University of Illinois at Urbana-Champaign will showcase scholarly and professional research on the relationships between technology, electronically mediated communication and healthcare.
 To explore current best practices, barriers, and breakthroughs within this field, the conference invites participants and attendees from all professional areas of healthcare, particularly those with an interest in the intersections between technology and patient experiences, health literacy, provider-patient communication, cultural health communication, e-health accessibility, and application of theory to real-world practice.
 The conference will feature three widely acclaimed keynote speakers with expertise in these topics, as well as an open call for presentations from the professional and academic healthcare community.
-The conference will be held March 1-3, 2017, asynchronously and 100% online.
+The conference will be held February 28-March 2, 2018, asynchronously and 100% online.

-Those who view all of the presentations and complete a survey for each one are eligible for up to 1.1 CEUs.
+Those who view all of the presentations and complete a survey for each one are eligible for 1 CEU.

 What technological issues hinder successful healthcare communication?
 How can health communicators help overcome these challenges?

 What advances in electronic health communication are shaping the future of healthcare?
 How can health communicators contribute to these developments?